mdehne/hello-world/README.md

 # hello-world
 Beginnings with Github

 Hello, I am a student learning how to code!

-So fun!
+How about this. wow